jeremyrist/jeremyrist.github.io/tutorial-week-3.md

 * In this brief tutorial we will talk about the Grid-Based Layout.

 * This term is meant to describe what you get when you use CSS to design a web page.

+* But as Kelly corrected me on, "Not ALWAYS...it's more like a design method that you can use CSS for!"

 * The grids can also be referred to as boxes since they literally look like rectangles or squares.